 While sardines are an acquired taste, they hold some benefits.
 Preserving sardines in lard is a timeless method that enhances the flavor of the fish while keeping it tender.
 Furthermore, preserved sardines can be enjoyed on toast, in salads, or as a protein-packed addition to pasta dishes.

-Another fantastic ingredient I always want to have on hand is mushrooms.
-Unfortunately, I find they spoil rather quickly.
+Another fantastic ingredient I always want on hand is mushrooms.
+Unfortunately, they spoil rather quickly.
 However, mushrooms preserved in lard last much longer and can be stored for extended periods.

 Cheese